 You also might notice that the car is misfiring or overheating.
 However, sometimes there are no symptoms at all.

-If your Lexus seems to be running fine but the check engine light still comes on, don't brush it off.
-Make sure you get it checked as soon as possible.🔺
+If your Lexus seems to be running fine, but the check engine light still comes on, don't brush it off.
+Please make sure you get it checked as soon as possible.

-What to do when your Lexus check engine light comes on?
+What to do when Lexus's check engine light comes on?

-When your Lexus check engine light comes on, we recommend checking a few basic items before you continue your journey.
+When your Lexus check engine light comes on, we recommend checking a few basic items before continuing your journey.
 Do not continue to drive if the check engine light is flashing.